ENNEAGRAM TYPE FIVE

 GROWTH PATH

 For Type 5s, the key to embracing their true selves lies in gradually reducing their need to be in control of others’ movements either toward or away from them.
 This may seem difficult, if not impossible for them because their ego tells them not to open the gates to their domain.
-But facing their Shadow and their pain means rising above their self-limiting de4nitions of the past and achieving a higher degree of self-knowledge and self-respect, as well as a wider vision of who they are.
+But facing their Shadow and their pain means rising above their self-limiting definitions of the past and achieving a higher degree of self-knowledge and self-respect, as well as a wider vision of who they are.

 When this type realizes that they have actually been missing deeper and freer connections for much of their life, they can focus all their intention and attention on exchanging ideas, feelings, and sensations with others.
 It is only through fully engaging in the experience of connection that they can develop their true selves and understand the mysteries of being human, living life, and being part of the universe.
 When they take in this truth, they blossom and make themselves available to others with a profound spirit of generosity.
 And this brings them closer to their true selves.